lostpfg/VGA_Controller/README.md

 All characters are stored in the charROM(16x8bit) which contains the pattern of pixels being on the screen whether a particular character needs to be displayed.
 The bits within the rom indicate which pixels of a 16x8 bit tile should be displayed.
 By default rom stores pattern for characters 1,2,3 and 4.

 ## Functionality

 In the initial state, after the synchronization with the VGA interface the screen remains black.
+In order to display *(default position is the center of the screen)* the prefered character on the screen user can press the respective key to the available characters stored in the rom module.

-### Character move
+### Position change

 			- - - - - - - - - - - - - - - - - - - - - -
 			|                                         |